kevinbarabash/beignet/design/post_mvp/03_traits.md

   imported wherever that trait is used.
 This can be useful for reducing the amount of code in bundles.

+Questions:

+- How do traits work with sub-classes and the prototype chain?

 ## Deriving Traits with Default Implementations

 In some cases, it's possible for traits to have a default implemention.
 In this